dchenk/dynamic-tabs/README.md

 addSwitchCallback(callback: Callable(oldTabIndex, newTabIndex))

+### Other methods (private)

-#### The following methods can be used directly, but you shouldn't need them because they are implemented to perform all the dynamic activity automatically.
-(If you find yourself needing to use any of them, please file an issue.)
+*The following methods can be used directly, but you shouldn't need them because they are used by the library for all of the dynamic magic.
+If you find yourself needing to use any of these, please file an issue.*

 refreshLayout()